cloudant-labs/slate/docs2017/src/api/cloudant_query.md

 If possible,
 an attempt is made to discover the field type based on the selector.
+In ambiguous cases,
-In ambiguous cases the field type must be provided explicitly.
+the field type must be provided explicitly.

 The following table clarifies when the field type must be specified:

-Index used by query                       | Field type requirement
+Index that is used by query               | Field type requirement
 ------------------------------------------|-----------------------
 JSON index                                | It is not necessary to specify the type of sort fields in the query.
 Text index of all fields in all documents | Specify the type of any sort field in the query if the database contains any documents in which the sort field has one type _and also_ contains some documents in which the sort field has a different type.
 Any other text index                      | Specify the type of all sort fields in the query.

->	**Note**: Remember that a text index of all fields in all documents is created when you use the syntax:
+>	**Note**: A text index of all fields in all documents is created when you use the syntax:
 [`"index": {}`](#the-index-field).

 >	**Note**: The sorting order is undefined when fields contain different data types.
-This is an important difference between text and view indexes.
+This characteristic is an important difference between text and view indexes.
 Sorting behavior for fields with different data types might change in future versions.

 _Example of a simple query that uses sorting:_